-The armored T-28 was deployed to work with the CSU-CHILL radar facility for a period of 3 weeks beginning on 3 June 2002.
+The armored T-28 was deployed to work with the CSU-CHILL radar facility for a period of 3 weeks, starting near the end of July, 2003.
 The aircraft was equipped with its complete suite of microphysical and electrical instrumentation, and in addition carried a NOx analyzer.
-Observations were used to supplement ongoing research into the remote characterization of the microphysical properties of thunderstorms using multiparameter weather radars, and as well into characterization of the production and transport of NOx compounds created by lightning discharges within thunderstorms.
-In addition, the deployment offered students in Research Experience for Undergraduates (REU) programs within the Departments of Electrical Engineering and Atmospheric Sciences at CSU, and the Department of Electrical Engineering at the South Dakota School of Mines and Technology, experience in the acquisition and analysis of in situ data from instrumented aircraft.
+Observations are being used to supplement ongoing research in the remote characterization of microphysical properties of thunderstorms using multiparameter weather radars, radar measurement of precipitation at the ground, and characterization of the production of NOx compounds within thunderstorms by lightning discharges and their subsequent transport.
+In a 2002 deployment the capability for making NOx observations iwas demonstrated using a relatively inexpensive analyzer on the T-28, and the effort during this deployment was conducted with a high level of reliability.

 |Date||Time (UTC)||Flight |